bigqio/bigq/README.md

 first things first - do you need help or have feedback?
 Contact me at joel at maraudersoftware.com dot com or file an issue here!

 ## description
-bigq is a messaging platform using TCP sockets and websockets (intentionally not using AMQP by design) featuring sync, async, channel, and private communications. bigq is written in C# and made available under the MIT license.
+bigq is a messaging platform using TCP sockets and websockets (intentionally not using AMQP by design) featuring sync, async, channel, and private communications. bigq is written in C# and made available under the MIT license.  bigq is tested and compatible with Mono.

 Core use cases for bigq:
 - simple sockets wrapper - we make sockets programming easier